How to keep your employees motivated

 Creating a team of motivated employees is a task often harder than it seems.
-A friendly, creative work environment can go a long way for your business and it is up to you to make sure everyone who works for you is happy to do so.
+A friendly, creative work environment can go a long way for your business.
+It is up to you to make sure everyone who works for you is happy to do so.

 A successful business is supported by employees who dedicate their time and spirit to their jobs.
 Having a team of people who enjoy working for you will help you climb the ladder of success.
-We created a list of tips you can follow to make sure your business is a pleasant working environment and your employees are satisfied.
+We created a list of tips you can follow to make your business a pleasant working environment.

 #1 Acknowledge the achievements of your employees.

-It is usual for team leaders to comment on the mistakes that are made, leaving out any kind of praise or acknowledgement of the things that are done right.
-It is, however, crucial for any member of your team to hear encouraging words when they are good at their job, when a task is completed well, and when they achieve a goal.
+It is usual for team leaders to comment on the mistakes that are made.
+Leaving out any kind of praise or acknowledgment of the things that are done right.
+However, it is crucial for any member of your team to hear encouraging words when they do a good job or when they complete well a task.
+Above all, it is important when they achieve a goal.

 #2 Allow some initiative

 Whether we’re discussing an intern or an employee who’s worked for you for years, allowing initiative is important.
-It shows that you trust the people that you chose to work for you and gives them just enough freedom to be creative without feeling like they need your permission for every single step.
+It shows that you trust the people that you chose to work for you.
+It gives them just enough freedom to be creative without feeling like they need your permission for every single step.

 #3 Keep it fun and interesting

-In a day and time when people’s attention span is shorter than ever, keeping things interesting is a great idea if you want to have happy, motivated employees.
-Host a “pizza day” at work, ask a different person to lead the weekly meeting, or ask your team to spend a few hours every week just getting to know each other.
+In a day and time when people’s attention span is shorter than ever, keeping things interesting is a great idea if you want to have happy and motivated employees.
+Host a “pizza day” at work.
+Ask a different person to lead the weekly meeting.
+Ask your team to spend a few hours every week just getting to know each other.

 #4 Be open to all ideas

 So many ideas go to waste because people were too afraid to express them!
 Don’t let that happen to you and your business!
 Encourage your team to share their ideas no matter how irrelevant or far-fetched they might seem.
-There might be something in them that you can use as inspiration for your next project, and the accepting attitude will let everyone know it is perfectly okay to speak their minds.
+There might be something in them that you can use as inspiration for your next project.
+The accepting attitude will let everyone know it is perfectly okay to speak their minds.

-Many more can be said about keeping the spirits up in the workplace, but the general idea is to make sure you create an environment people want to be a part of.
+Many more can be said about keeping the spirits up in the workplace.
+The general idea is to make sure you create an environment people want to be a part of.
 If you can achieve that, you are one step closer to success.